How do I edit/delete an entry after I’ve released it?

 How do I see my daily, weekly, or monthly billable and non-billable hours?

-To see the billable and non-billable hours you’ve accrued over the current day or week, hover over the number you see under “Week” and “Day” in the header of your timesheet.
+To see the billable and non-billable hours you’ve accrued over the current day or week, hover over the numbers under your Week view or Day view in the Timesheet Header.

-To see the billable and non-billable hours you’ve accrued for a month, click on Calendar on the lefthand side of the web app.
+To see the billable and non-billable hours you’ve accrued for a month, click on Calendar on the lefthand side of the Laurel Web App.

 You might have that date bookmarked.
-Edit the URL of the Laurel web app so that it just reads as app.laurel.ai, with nothing after “ai”, and then bookmark that URL.
-If you do that, the app will always default to the current date.
+Edit the URL of the Laurel Web App so that it reads as app.laurel.ai, with nothing after “ai”, and then bookmark that URL.
+When you access this URL via the bookmark, the Laurel Web App will always default to the current date.

 Does Laurel have a mobile app?

-Please note that only some Work Activities will be collected when you’re working on your mobile device.
-For the best possible activity capture, we recommend using the Laurel assistant on your desktop computer.
+Please note that only some work activities will be collected when you’re working on your mobile device.
+For the best possible activity capture, we recommend using the Laurel Desktop Assistant on your desktop computer.

 I created a temporary matter (project, initiative) but now need to move those entries to the permanent matter (project, initiative).
 How do I do that?